 Another common response is a “Demurrer.”
 A demurrer tests the legal sufficiency of the Complaint.
 For instance, a demurrer can attack the complaint for uncertainty, misjoinder of parties, statute of limitation defenses, or facts insufficient to constitute a cause of action.

 Finally, a party can respond by filing a “Motion to Strike.”
 A motion to strike can be used to reach defects not challengeable by a demurrer.
 Specifically, a motion to strike can be used to attack even single words or phrases in a Complaint (unlike demurrers).

 How to respond to a Complaint can be a complicated decision and oftentimes will require a measured analysis of the Complaint and the assistance of an attorney.

-At the Law Offices of Peter N. Brewer, we have extensive experience responding to complaints and protecting our client’s rights from the outset of litigation, and would be happy to assist you in choosing how to best respond in the unfortunate event that you are served.
+At Brewer Offord & Pedersen LLP, we have extensive experience responding to complaints and protecting our client’s rights from the outset of litigation, and would be happy to assist you in choosing how to best respond in the unfortunate event that you are served.
 Contact our office at 650-327-2900 to set up an appointment with one of our attorneys to discuss your particular legal issue.